praekelt/jmbo-banner/README.rst

 Adding your own banner styles
 -----------------------------

-It is sometimes necessary to more *styles* in which banners can be rendered.
+It is sometimes necessary to have more *styles* in which banners can be rendered.
 This can easily be achieved by adding a package, ``banner_config`` to one of your own apps and ensuring that you create your custom style in a ``styles.py`` file.
 An example structure would be as follows::
     <your app>
         __init__.py
         styles.py

+All custom styles should inherit from ``BaseStyle``.
+For most situations, overriding the ``template_name`` should suffice.

+..  code-block:: python
+    :caption: banner_config/styles.py

+    from banner.styles import BaseStyle

+    class CustomStyle(BaseStyle):
+        """
+        Custom banner style
+        """
+        template_name = "banner/custom_banner.html"